marcwieland95/hypher-for-jQuery/README.md

 </script>
 ```

-… if you customize some options, do it like this
+… if you like to customize it a little, do it like this:

 ``` html
 <script>